hpennington/Inertia/user_guides/docs/getting-started/installation.md

 === "React"

-    ## Install the packages
+    ## Build and link the packages

-    The React runtime is two npm packages:
+    The React runtime is two npm packages that are not published to a registry — you build them out of the repository and link them into your app:

     - **`inertia-base`** — the framework-agnostic core: schema and message types, the hierarchy tree, the interpolation, the WebSocket client.
     - **`inertia-react`** — the React bindings that sit on top of it.

-    `inertia-react` depends on `inertia-base`, so installing it pulls in both:
+    `inertia-react` depends on `inertia-base` by file path, so the two build in order.
+    The repository has a script that does exactly that:

     ```sh
-    npm install inertia-react
+    ./scripts/build_react.sh
     ```

+    Then depend on the built package from your app:

     ```json title="package.json"
     {
       "dependencies": {
-        "inertia-react": "^0.5.0"
+        "inertia-react": "file:../path/to/runtime-web/inertia-react"
       }
     }
     ```

-    React 18.3.1 is a **peer** dependency of `inertia-react`, so your app supplies it.
-    Having a second copy of React resolve inside the package breaks hooks.

-    !!! tip "Building against a checkout instead"

-        To work against the runtime source rather than a published release — which is what the demo app in the repository does — build both packages out of the repository and depend on the directory.
-The script builds them in dependency order and deletes `node_modules/react` first, so no second copy of React resolves inside the package:

     ```sh
-        ./scripts/build_react.sh
+    npm install
     ```

-        ```json title="package.json"
-        {
-          "dependencies": {
-            "inertia-react": "file:../path/to/runtime-web/inertia-react"
-          }
-        }
-        ```
+    React 18.3.1 is a **peer** dependency of `inertia-react`, so your app supplies it.
+    Having a second copy of React resolve inside the package breaks hooks, which is why the build script deletes `node_modules/react` before building.

     Then import from it: